KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Recommendation: Found `https://cdnjs.cloudflare.com` in file `index.html`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
+9. Recommendation: Found `https://cdn.jsdelivr.net` in file `index.html`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-8. Recommendation: Found `new Date()` in file `main.js`: Consider replacing it by `new Date(Date.now())`.
+10. Recommendation: Found `new Date()` in file `main.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-9. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Facial-Recognition by JonasGoebel](https://github.com/JonasGoebel/MMM-Facial-Recognition)